 If you are looking for how to hide and unhide Excel worksheets from a workbook, then you are in the right place.
 In some situations, while using Excel, we may want to hide one or more worksheets.
 Hiding a worksheet may be useful if we want to make the worksheet invisible for some reason.
 On the other hand, you might need to unhide the hidden worksheets.
 When a worksheet is hidden, its sheet tab is also hidden.
 In this article, we’ll try to discuss how to hide and unhide Excel worksheets from a workbook.

-2 Ways to Hide and Unhide Excel Worksheets from a Workbook
+How to Hide and Unhide Excel Worksheets from a Workbook: 2 Ways

 Excel offers different methods to hide worksheets.
 We can hide both single and multiple worksheets at a time by using those methods.
 And all of them are very handy to apply.